 Most of us are familiar with growing our own herb gardens—parsley, chives, cilantro, thyme, and more—but what about spices?
-Their flavor can really perk up so many foods.
-Believe it or not, it’s easy to grow spices—all you need is some land, sunshine, water, and a little patience.
-Here’s how to grow spices in your back yard!
+Their flavor can really perk up so many foods and they’re so good for you because they’re full of antioxidants.
+Believe it or not, it’s easy to grow spices—all you need is some land, sunshine, water, and a little patience while your plants go to seed.

 Cumin (Cuminum cyminum) is related to dill, celery, parsley, and carrots.
 This heat-loving plant needs a growing season of about 3 to 4 months to go to seed.
 Regular moisture is key for seed production.
 Once the pretty white-pink flowers have finished blooming, the plant will form brown seeds, which can be harvested by hand in autumn.
 The seeds can be ground and used in Mexican cooking, curry powder or garam masala mixes, or in Vietnamese or Thai cooking.